-Our common stock has been approved for listing on the NASDAQ National Market under the symbol "TRGT."
+We have applied to list our common stock on the NASDAQ National Market under the symbol "TRGT."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for our common stock and we cannot assure you that a liquid trading market for our common stock will develop or be sustained after this offering.
 Future sales of substantial amounts of our common stock in the public market following this offering, or the anticipation of those sales, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital by the sale of our equity securities.